zeek/spicy-wireshark/README.md

 [Spicy](https://docs.zeek.org/projects/spicy), a high-level language for parsing arbitrary protocols.
 By using Spicy, you can add new dissectors to Wireshark without needing to write C or Lua code.

-The plugin should support the standard Unix-style platforms (but not Windows currently).

 Overview
 --------